Community Development

 Tier 3: Short-term rentals that may be either not-owner occupied or owner-occupied, and have a maximum occupancy of 16, which includes children.
 No short-term rental may operate as a Tier 3 short-term rental without meeting all Tier 3 provisions.
 Read more in the new code.

-A short-term rental operator must maintain primary liability insurance to cover the short-term rental dwelling unit in the aggregate of not less than $1 million, or conduct each short-term rental transaction through a platform that provides equal or greater primary liability insurance coverage.
-Liability insurance helps pay to repair another person's property or for their medical bills if the policy holder is found responsible for causing damage or injuries.
+A short-term rental operator must maintain primary liability insurance to cover the short-term rental dwelling unit in the aggregate of not less than $1 million.
+If an owner conducts short-term rental transactions through a platform that claims to provide equal or greater primary liability insurance coverage, the recommendation would be to review that offer of 'insurance' with an insurance professional or an attorney to be sure it meets the criteria for what you need.
+Liability insurance helps pay to repair another person's (your renter or guests) property or for their medical bills if the policy holder is found responsible for causing damage or injuries.

-If the short-term rental is non-conforming, transfer of a permit is acceptable if:
+If the short-term rental was permitted as an Existing Non-conforming, transfer of a permit is allowable one time only IF:

 1. The owner wishes to transfer the existing permitted, non-conforming status and currently issued operating permit to continue under a new owner one time within five years (three years within the Manson Urban Growth Area) of Sept.
 27, 2021.
 The new owner may continue to operate under the existing short-term rental permit for the remainder of the current registration year and then must renew permits and operate in subsequent years under the permitting requirements applicable to the original owner -- provided that within 30 days of closing, the new owner has provided a contact name and registration information with Chelan County Community Development.
 The new owner must also provide signage and notification.